mypreview/woo-additional-terms/readme.txt

 Requires at least: 5.0
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 1.6.8
+Stable tag: 1.6.8.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

 Improve your checkout process by adding an extra checkbox for terms and conditions.
 Keep track of acceptance to ensure transparency and security.

 == Description ==
-The Woo Additional Terms plugin is a crucial tool for any WooCommerce store as it allows you to add custom terms and conditions that customers must accept prior to checking out on your store.
+The Additional Terms for WooCommerce plugin is a crucial tool for any WooCommerce store as it allows you to add custom terms and conditions that customers must accept prior to checking out on your store.
 The additional terms and conditions checkbox serves as a valuable resource for tailoring your store’s policies, safeguarding your business, and promoting transparency with your clients.
 This feature enables you to provide your customers with more comprehensive details about your policies, procedures, or any additional terms that they must agree to before making a purchase.
 By doing so, you can cultivate a trusting relationship with your customers and minimize the likelihood of conflicts or misunderstandings.

 With the plugin’s user-friendly settings, you can effortlessly link your terms page to the checkbox text and select how you want your customers to view the terms content.
 Whether you prefer directing them to a new tab, embedding the content above the checkbox, or showing it in a modal pop-up, the choice is yours.